polius/meteornext-docs/docs/guides/deployments.md

 Imagine you need to execute millions of queries and some of them are big SELECTs, just needed to perform some logic and not for data retrieval.

-By disabling the output of these SELECT queries, the deployment execution will take less time to finish and the execution log will take less space.
+By disabling the output of these SELECT queries, the deployment execution will take less time to finish, and the execution log will take less space.

 :::tip
 If you need to execute thousands of queries, disable the output for all SELECTs just needed to perform some logic and not for data retrieval.